services

 Vaginal dilators/trainers and exercises to stretch and release the pelvic floor muscles

-Compassionate Inquiry to process emotions that may be keeping the pelvic floor muscles in protection mode
+Awareness of emotions that might be causing the pelvic floor muscles to stay in protection mode

-I am a trauma-informed therapist, and you can expect compassion and unwavering support at every step of your journey.
+I am a trauma-informed therapist, and you can count on compassion and steady support throughout your journey.